iainjmitchell/iainjmitchell.github.io/_posts/2021-09-23-terraform-and-aws-cdk.md

 ## Introduction
 This post is the write-up of a comparison between [Terraform CDK](https://www.hashicorp.com/blog/announcing-cdk-for-terraform-0-1) and [AWS CDK](https://aws.amazon.com/cdk/).
 Both of these Cloud Development Kits (CDK) are new approaches to writing infrastructure-as-code.
 They both provide libraries of infrastructure constructs in a variety of programming languages.
 Also included are command-line tools to deploy the infrastructure.

 Like traditional Terraform the Terraform CDK supports multiple cloud providers.
 It also supports providers of other types of infrastructure (e.g. other CDN).
-Whereas AWS CDK is only dedicated to managing AWS infrastructure.
-This assessment focusses on managing only AWS infrastructure.
+Whereas AWS CDK is dedicated to managing AWS infrastructure.

+This assessment focusses on managing AWS infrastructure ONLY.

 ## What was being assessed?
 1. Ease of use